Research Interests: macroeconomics, financial markets, dynamic quantitative macro-finance models, corporate investment and leverage

 This course is required for all students except those who, having prior training in macroeconomics, money and banking, and stabilization policy at an intermediate or advanced level, can obtain a waiver by passing an examination.
 The purpose of the course is to train students to think systematically about the current state of the economy and macroeconomic policy, and to be able to evaluate the economic environment within which business and financial decisions are made.
 The course emphasizes the use of economic theory to understand the workings of financial markets and the operation and impact of government policies.
 We will study the determinants of the level of national income, employment, investment, interest rates, the supply of money, inflation, exchange rates, and the formulation and operation of stabilization policies.

-This course aims to provide the future global manager and financial analyst with the knowledge on policies set by central banks, regulators and governments to reach the goals of price and financial stability as well as support of growth and employment.
-The core of the course connects between the formal and actual goals that central banks follow and the related economic analysis on which the goals and the policies are set.
-We will explain the economic rationale for the policy prescriptions to reach the goals and how these are implemented using institutional framework in the US, the European Central Bank (ECB), Israel and remarks on other countries.
-We use data, current events and events of the 2007-2018 financial crisis as a basis for discussion and assignments.
-All these are aimed at understanding how and why the Federal Reserve of the US (the Fed), The Bank of Israel (BOI) and the European Central Bank (ECB) set their policies and how that is related to academic research on these issues.
+(Formerly FNCE 893) Understanding and predicting central banking decision making and behavior is crucial for all market participants from asset managers and traders to private consumers.
+This course aims to provide the methods and knowledge on how central banks and governments think and implement policies to reach the goals of price and financial stability as well as support of growth and employment.
+The core of the course connects between the legal and actual goals that central banks follow and the related economic analysis on which these goals and policies are set.
+We explain the economic rationale for the policy prescriptions to reach the goals and how these policies are actually implemented by the Federal Reserve Bank (Fed) in the US, the European Central Bank (ECB), Bank of Israel (BOI) and some remarks on other countries.
+We use data, current events of the 2007-2018 period as the basis for discussion and assignments.
+The second half of the class discusses the implications of these policies for equity and bond valuations.
+Students will be asked to forecast live policy decisions and implied market valuations.

 Open to MBA, Executive MBA and Undergraduate students, these modular courses are intended to provide unique educational experiences to students in a regional context that has particular resonance with the topic.
 Taught around the globe, the modular courses help us enrich the curriculum and research on our own campuses in Philadelphia and San Francisco.